In this section, you can find what evidence-based treatments are most likely to help you.

 A number of good research trials report that hip targeted exercises are effective in reducing knee cap pain.
 In the longer term, combining both thigh and hip muscle targeted exercise is the most effective approach to reduce pain.

-Below we have exercise examples you can do at home.
 For your reference, follow the guidance below.

 Follow this link to access an exercise program we prepared for you: https://mykneecap.trekeducation.org/what-works/exercise/